 What Causes a Stye?

 Styes are caused by a bacterial infection, most often staphylococcal, in a hair follicle or a gland in the corner of the eye.
 Children frequently get styes from rubbing their eyes with dirty hands.
 Certain risk factors can increase your chances of developing styes.
-Risks include:
+These risk factors include:

 - Previous styes